DallanQ/lost_ruins_of_arnak/Manual.md

 ## The Snake Temple Side (Page 19)

-Our ship was (covered text) nothing left.
-We tried to (covered text) but I fear that even here it shall find us!

 The first expedition to Arnak went rather poorly.
 No one has heard from them in quite some time.
 While you explore the island, keep your eye out for any survivors.